Plexicus/web/_posts/2021-01-25-how-we-managed-our-attack-surface-area.md

 ### Case Study: Conclusion

-Considering our initial goal was to sucessfully manage our attack surface, I’d call this a success.
+Considering our initial goal was to sucessfully manage our attack surface, we’d call this a success.